aiidateam/aiida-website/docs/news/posts/2024-12-13-core-plugins.md

 ### [`aiida-firecrest`](https://github.com/aiidateam/aiida-firecrest/)

-This repository implments a `Transport` and `Scheduler` plugin for [FirecREST](https://www.cscs.ch/services/products/firecrest/), a new REST interface for accessing HPC resources developed at the Swiss National Supercomputing Centre (CSCS).
+This repository implements a `Transport` and `Scheduler` plugin for [FirecREST](https://www.cscs.ch/services/products/firecrest/), a new REST interface for accessing HPC resources developed at the Swiss National Supercomputing Centre (CSCS).
 FirecREST addresses many of the security concerns of SSH, among others, providing more fine-grained access control limited by the endpoints given by the REST interface.
 As this approach is very different from the classical HPC communication via SSH, this AiiDA plugin ensures continued seamless communication of AiiDA to the CSCS machines &mdash; in all supported ways.

 ### [`aiida-pythonjob`](https://github.com/aiidateam/aiida-pythonjob/)

-Initially, part of the `aiida-workgraph`, we recently moved this part of the code out, and into its own repository.
+Initially part of the `aiida-workgraph`, we recently moved this part of the code out, and into its own repository.
 This is at a _very_ early stage of development, so handle with care, however, you can find the AiiDA Enhancement Proposal (AEP) [here](https://github.com/superstar54/AEP/blob/pythonjob/010_pythonjob/readme.md).
 The `PythonJob` will eventually allow users to run _any_ Python function, _without modifications_.
 That means, no need to pass or return subclasses of AiiDA's `orm.Data` nodes, and no specific handling of those entities inside the function body.